aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 **config/cognito_client_id**

 The Client ID of the Cognito user pool app client that will be used to perform authentication.
-The The user pool app client must be a public client.
+The user pool app client must be a public client.
 For more information, see the [Creating an app client](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html) in the AWS documentation.

 ***Type:*** String